anastasiiapirogova/screenlite/SECURITY_OVERVIEW.md

 **For production deployments**, it is strongly recommended to serve the application with appropriate **Content Security Policy (CSP)** headers.
 These headers help mitigate XSS and other injection attacks by restricting the sources from which scripts, styles, and other resources can be loaded.

 > ⚠️ **Note:** CSP headers are **not yet implemented** for serving `index.html` in the production SPA deployment.
 This should be addressed before going live in a high-security environment.

+## Backend Server (Fastify) and Production Deployment

+The backend server is built using **Fastify**, a high-performance Node.js web framework.
+For security and reliability, the Fastify server should **never be exposed directly to the internet** in production environments.
+Instead, it must be deployed **behind a reverse proxy** such as **NGINX** or a similar solution.

+Reverse proxies provide several critical security and operational benefits:
+- **TLS Termination:** Offload HTTPS/SSL handling to the proxy, keeping private keys out of the application container.
+- **Request Filtering:** Block malicious or malformed requests before they reach the backend.
+- **Rate Limiting & DDoS Protection:** Mitigate abuse and denial-of-service attacks.
+- **Header Management:** Add, remove, or modify HTTP headers for security (e.g., CSP, HSTS, X-Frame-Options).
+- **Static Asset Serving:** Efficiently serve static files, reducing load on the backend.

+> ⚠️ **Note:** Exposing the Fastify server directly to the internet increases the risk of attacks and bypasses important security controls.
+Always use a properly configured reverse proxy in production deployments.

 ## Vite and Production Deployment